Bertrand Barère: Early life

-Betrand Barère was born in Tarbes, a commune, part of the Gascony region.
+Bertrand Barère was born in Tarbes, a commune, part of the Gascony region.
 The name Barère de Vieuzac, by which he continued to call himself long after the abolition of feudalism in France, originated from a small fief belonging to his father, Jean Barère, who was a lawyer at Vieuzac (now Argelès-Gazost).
 Barère's mother, Jeanne-Catherine Marrast, was of the old nobility.
 Barére attended parish school when he was a child, and by the time he was of age, his brother, Jean-Pierre, became a priest.^{[3]} Jean-Pierre would later earn a spot in the Council of Five Hundred alongside the very men who discarded any notion of accepting Bertrand Barére as a member.

 After finishing parish school, Barère attended a college before delving into his career in revolutionary politics.
 In 1770, he began to practice as a lawyer at the Parlement of Toulouse, one of the most celebrated parliaments of the kingdom.
 Barère practiced as an advocate with considerable success and wrote some small pieces, which he sent to the principal literary societies in the south of France.
 His fame as an essayist was what led to his election as a member of the Academy of Floral Games of Toulouse in 1788.
 This body held a yearly meeting of great interest to the whole city, at which flowers of gold and silver were awarded for odes, idyls, and eloquence.
 Although Barère never received any of these bounties, one of his performances was mentioned with honor.
 At the Academy of Floral Games of Montauban, he was awarded many prizes, including one for a panegyric on King Louis the XII, and another for a panegyric on Franc de Pompignan.
 Shortly after, Barère wrote a dissertation on an old stone with three Latin words engraved on it.
 This earned him a seat in the Toulouse Academy of Sciences, Inscriptions, and Polite Literature.

 In 1785, Barère married a young lady of considerable fortune.
 In one of his works titled Melancholy Pages, Barère proclaims that his marriage "was one of the most unhappy of marriages."
 In 1789, he was elected deputy by the estates of Bigorre to the Estates-General – he had made his first visit to Paris in the preceding year.
 Barère de Vieuzac at first belonged to the constitutional party, but he was less known as a speaker in the National Constituent Assembly than as a journalist.
 According to François Victor Alphonse Aulard, Barère's paper, the Point du Jour, owed its reputation not so much to its own qualities as to the depiction of Barére in the Tennis Court Oath sketch.
 The painter Jacques-Louis David illustrated Barère kneeling in the corner and writing a report of the proceedings for posterity.